microsoftgraph/dataconnect-solutions/solutions/projectstaffing/docs/user_guide.md

 latter represents relevant employee data that doesn't reside in Microsoft M365 and usually is owned by the HR department of a company.

-Microsoft M365 is mandatory in order for the application to function, but HR Data is optional.
+Microsoft M365 is mandatory for the application to function, but HR Data is optional.

 The application has the option of making the HR Data mandatory.
 In that case, employees that only appear in the Microsoft M365 and don't appear in the HR Data, will be ignored.